 We are happy to weld samples of your materials.
 Please contact our Technical Sales Team to discuss your projects, processes and requirements.

-Not biased to any one brand we have a selection of seam welding systems to suit every budget with some equipment supplied within a week or so.
+Not biased to any one brand, we have a selection of seam welding systems to suit every budget with some equipment supplied within 7-14 days.